 Each request that comes in to a CouchDB cluster is handled by any one random coordinating node.
 This coordinating node proxies the request to the other nodes that have the relevant data, which may or may not include itself.
 The coordinating node sends a response to the client once a quorum of database nodes have responded; 2, by default.
-The default required size of a quorum is equal to r=w=((n+1)/2) where r refers to the size of a read quorum, w refers to the size of a write quorum, and n refers to the number of replicas of each shard.
-In a default cluster where n is 3, ((n+1)/2) would be 2.
+The default required size of a quorum is equal to r=w=((n div 2) + 1) where r refers to the size of a read quorum, w refers to the size of a write quorum, n refers to the number of replicas of each shard, and div is integer division, rounding down.
+In a default cluster where n is 3, ((n div 2) + 1) would be 2.